The Fairness of Credit Scoring Models

-Discrimination in lending across demographic groups can take two main forms: higher rejection rates and higher interest rates.
-Furthermore, it can happen at any stage of the life of a credit: when applying for a new loan, when refinancing it, or when asking for a credit limit extension.
+Discrimination in lending across demographic groups can take multiple forms: higher rejection rates, higher interest rates, lower credit limits, more guarantees, etc. Furthermore, it can happen at any stage of the life of a credit: when applying for a new loan, when refinancing it, or when asking for a credit limit extension.
 Several standard economic theories can explain this phenomenon.
-Under taste-based discrimination (\cite{becker_review_1958}), some managers get utility from engaging in discrimination against individuals sharing a protected attribute, and even so when these individuals are more productive.
-In this setting, discriminating firms are then not maximizing profit as they pass on economically-attractive opportunities.
-Differently, under statistical discrimination (\cite{arrow_theory_1971}, \cite{phelps_statistical_1972}), firms lack information about the true creditworthiness of borrowers.
-One way to deal with this uncertainty is to rely on the average historical creditworthiness of each group of borrowers, where groups rely on protected attributes or other features.
-Alternatively, firms can rely on variables that are correlated with both creditworthiness and a protected attribute.
+Under taste-based discrimination \citep{becker_review_1958}, some managers get utility from engaging in discrimination against individuals sharing a protected attribute, and even so when these individuals are more productive.
+Differently, under statistical discrimination \citep{arrow_theory_1971,phelps_statistical_1972}, firms lack information about the true creditworthiness of borrowers.
+To deal with this uncertainty, firms can rely on the average historical creditworthiness of each group of borrowers, or to rely on variables that are correlated with both creditworthiness and the protected attribute.